Macular Pucker: Symptoms, Diagnosis, and Treatment Options

 This condition does not affect your side (peripheral) vision, but the effect on your central vision can make everyday activities like reading, driving, or recognizing faces more challenging.
 Although macular puckers are relatively rare, research suggests that up to one-third of Americans might have some degree of this condition, especially with increasing age.
 Most people who experience a macular pucker have only mild symptoms and may not require any immediate treatment.

-Understanding the risk factors can help you and your loved ones be more vigilant about changes in vision.
 The incidence of macular pucker tends to rise with age, and certain eye conditions or incidents elevate the likelihood of developing this condition.
+Even if you are experiencing only minor visual changes, it is wise to schedule regular check-ups.

 You may be at a higher risk for a macular pucker if you have experienced: